cqframework/clinical-reasoning/docs/src/doc/docs/developer-guide.md

 ### Extensions

-If you're using VS Code, the cqf-fhir-clinical-reasoning repo suggests a list of Java extensions for static and style analysis.
+If you're using VS Code, the `clinical-reasoning` repo suggests a list of Java extensions for static and style analysis.
 Please enable these recommended extensions, as they help detect issues with contributions prior to committing them or opening a PR.

 ### Style Guide